The Diabetes Diet and Living with Type 2 Diabetes

 We can monitor our diet and control blood sugar and maintain a healthy weight by doing the following:

 - Eating small quantities every 3 hours instead of three heavy meals

 - Consuming complex carbohydrates with every meal (whole wheat, oats, brown rice, millets, etc.)

-- Eliminating refined and processed foods like bakery items made of white flour, polished rice and white bread as the shoot up blood sugar levels rapidly. can raise blood sugar levels.
+- Eliminating refined and processed foods like bakery items made of white flour, polished rice and white bread as they shoot up blood sugar levels rapidly. can raise blood sugar levels.

 - Add fiber-rich foods – vegetables, whole grains

-- Get protein via low fat diary products – milk, curd, paneer, tofu, pulses, lentils
+- Get protein via low-fat dairy products – milk, curd, paneer, tofu, pulses, lentils

 - Focus on leafy green vegetables and minimize potatoes.